How Much Say Do Children Have in Brunswick Georgia Custody Disputes?

 Child-custody disputes are usually painful for everyone, but perhaps most acutely for the children who are involved.
 Oftentimes, young sons and daughters have strong feelings about which parent they want to live with.
 But to what degree are Georgia courts obligated to take their wishes into account?
+As a family law attorney in Brunswick, GA allow me to explain.

 The ‘Best Interests of the Child’